Link to my full rankings: 2026 Preseason Top 25

 Keeping Justin Parker was massive for Mississippi State.
 He served as interim head coach to end last season, posting an 11-4 record and won eight of the final nine SEC games to reach the finals of the Tallahassee Regional.

 - Ryan McPherson: Off a Freshman campaign where he finished with a 4-1 record, 4.12 ERA, and 3 saves in 20 appearances.
-He is set to join Valincius as a weekend starter.
+He is set to join Valincius as a weekend starter after putting together a solid fall.

 - Charlie Foster: A tall LHP that showed flashes as a freshman last year.
-He may get the first crack at being the Sunday starter.
+He may get the first crack at being the Sunday starter, but will need to improve on throwing strikes.

 - Ben Davis: Experienced arm that posted a 3.77 ERA and 3.43 FIP last season.
 He may join the rotation, but likely the closer.